pixelfac/2D-Astar-Pathfinding-in-Unity/README.md

 3. Create a new Tilemap with obstacles on it.
 4. Attach the Pathfinding2D script to whichever object(s) will be doing the pathfinding.
 5. Adjust Grid2D parameters as you see fit.
-6. Reference the obstacle Tilemap e in the Grid2D Component.
+6. Reference the obstacle Tilemap in the Grid2D Component.
 7. Set the seeking Target / Position in the Pathfinding2D Component.
 8. Done!